shtanton/gmi2html/README.md

 ## Usage

-Input is accepted as a file argument or from stdin and output written to stdout.
+Input is accepted from stdin and output written to stdout.

 ```
-$ gmi2html input.gmi > output.html
+$ gmi2html < input.gmi > output.html
-$ cat input.gmi | gmi2html > output.html
 ```

 ## Building and Installing